Minal06/Minal06/README.md

 *"Przed wyruszeniem w drogę należy zebrać drużynę."*

-- 🔭 I’m currently working on a new game at Big Cheese Studio.
+- 🔭 I’m currently working on porting a game to consoles at ConsoleWay.
 - 🌱 I’m currently learning VFX on Unity Learn Creative Core.
 - 👯 I’m looking to collaborate on anything.
 I just need to have my hands full!
 - 🤔 I’m looking for help with my learning process!